 But also, no.

-To be fair, when you first visit the Merchant Centre, you find a fairly user friendly set up to link your online store to Google Shopping Ads.
+To be fair, when you first visit the Merchant Centre, there’s a fairly user friendly interface to link your online store to Google Shopping Ads.
 And to track how your ads perform.

 But then, you go to list your products and wait a minute, what’s this?